HITRUST Certification Cost Guide 2025–2026: e1, i1, and r2 Full Breakdown

 HITRUST charges report credits for processing the Validated Assessment through the MyCSF portal.
 For e1, this is approximately $6,000.
 This fee is paid directly to the HITRUST Alliance and covers the Quality Review process through which HITRUST reviews the assessor's submission before issuing a certification decision.
 It does not cover any consulting, assessor, or remediation work.

-External Authorized Assessor: $20,000–$35,000
+External Authorized Assessor

-Consulting and Readiness Preparation: $5,000–$15,000
+Consulting and Readiness Preparation

 Internal FTE Hours: 150–300 hours

 e1 requires 150–300 internal hours.
 Primary contributors: security officer or compliance lead (100–150 hours), IT staff for technical evidence gathering (50–100 hours), and HR/Legal for policy review (20–50 hours).
-At a blended fully-loaded internal rate of $75–$100/hour, this represents $11,250–$30,000 in internal cost — not reflected in the all-in fee estimate but real cost to the organization.
+Internal labor cost depends on the blended fully-loaded internal rate and is a real cost to the organization not reflected in the external fee estimate.

 HITRUST i1 Cost Breakdown